SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 * Buffered mode uses slightly less flash.
   * If TCD is added as a result of changes to this menu option, that will increase the flash usage significantly.
 * The number of buffered channels is abbreviated bTCA in above table.
+* TCD PWM pins are always buffered; We always request SYNC_EOC (synchronize registers at end of PWM cycle) after setting a new duty cycle, rather than requesting an immediate sync.
+(If a sync is not requested at all, it will not be performed - the TCD will never see the new values and the duty cycle would never change.)

 ## Millis/Micros Timekeeping
 megaTinyCore allows any of the timers to be selected as the clock source for timekeeping via the standard millis timekeeping functions.
 ThThe timer used and system clock speed will effect the resolution of `millis()` and `micros()`, the time spent in the millis ISR, and the time it takes for `micros()`  to return a value.
 The `micros()` function will typically take several times it's resolution to return, and the times returned corresponds to the time `micros()` was called, regardless of how long it takes to return.